expo/expo/docs/pages/bare/exploring-bare-workflow.md

 You are now, at a very high level, familiar with the steps you would go through to get started on building an app with the bare workflow.
 Continue on to [Up and Running](hello-world.md) to get started coding!

 Are you feeling intimidated?
 It might be better for you to start out with the managed workflow if you're new to this.
-Check out the [managed workflow walkthrough](../introduction/walkthrough.md) for more information.
+Check out the [First steps](../tutorial/planning/) for more information.